keesiemeijer/related-posts-by-taxonomy/readme.txt

 3. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
-= 0.2.2 =
+= 0.3 =
+* Enhancement
-* New parameters: include_terms and caption.
+	* New parameters for the shortcode and widget: include_terms and caption.
-* New filter output options for post thumbnail gallery captions.
-* New support for html5 tags (set by themes) in the post thumbnail gallery (same as in WordPress 3.9 gallery shortcode).
+	* New support for html5 tags (set by themes) in the thumbnail gallery (same as in WordPress 3.9 gallery shortcode).
-* Notice: The template used for the post thumbnails is updated.
-* New default post type for the shortcode.
-Now the shortcode defaults to the post type from the post to get the related posts for.
+	* Allow image columns to be set to zero (same as in WordPress gallery shortcode).
+	* New options for gallery captions.
+Use the post title (default), excerpt, attachment caption or attachment alt text for the caption.
-* Reformatted code to adhere to new WordPress coding standarts.
+	* Reformatted code and new inline filter documentation is added to adhere to new WordPress coding standards.
-* New inline filter documentation.
-* New filters for even more control of the plugin.
+	* New filters for overriding images in the thumbnail gallery.

+* Bug fixes
 	* Fixed bug where duplicate related posts where found for order="RAND".
-Props: Mock.
+Props: [Mock](https://profiles.wordpress.org/mock).
+	* Fixed php notices coming from the Related_Posts_By_Taxonomy_Defaults class.

+* Notice
+	* Removed backward compatibility for WordPress 3.4.
+	* The template used for display of the post thumbnails is updated.
+Review the changes made in the updated related-posts-thumbnails.php file if you're using it to display the thumbnails in your own theme.

 = 0.2.1 =
-* Added image sizes and columns to the widget and shortcode.
+* Added image sizes and columns for the widget and shortcode.
-* Cleaned up the codebase and made it faster.
+* Cleaned up of code base and speed improvements.
-* Added Dutch translation.
+* Added a Dutch translation.
 * Added a filter for the caption of post thumbnails.
 * Added two filters for a future settings page for this plugin. (this will be a separate plugin)